 Welcome to the Centre for Mobility & Transport

-Welcome to the new Centre for Mobility and Transport at Coventry University.
-We take a fresh approach to the challenges facing society by bringing together world-class experts from art and design, engineering and computer systems into one focussed Centre.
+Welcome to the Centre for Mobility and Transport at Coventry University.
+We take a fresh approach to the challenges facing society by bringing together world-class experts from art and design, human factors, engineering and computer systems into one focussed Centre.

-We have multi-disciplinary teams working at the leading edge of fundamental research in vehicle dynamics, low carbon technologies, cyber security and autonomous systems, future vehicle design and human systems integration.
+We have multi-disciplinary teams working at the leading edge of fundamental research in vehicle dynamics and safety, low carbon technologies, cyber security, human systems integration and future cities.
 I hope you look at our project pages and the profiles of our staff to find out more.
 Our work covers automotive, aerospace, maritime and rail.

 I encourage you to browse our projects, news, events and academic profiles.
 Please check back to our site area which we will be updating on a regular basis.